Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Discussion

-By comparing the BECs from Dopyqo to reference DFT+U data we evaluate how much our many-body approach in combination with VQE can improve the BECs from DFT for strongly correlated systems where DFT+U is used to obtain a more accurate description.
-As a general conclusion, the spin-unpolarized electronic structure calculations at the $\brm\Gamma$-point with Dopyqo compete with the results of the spin-polarized DFT+U calculations at a k-mesh level by improving the BECs at the DFT-NC level toward the BECs from the references.
-Although we perform a generally computationally expensive many-body calculation on top of DFT, our method shows noteworthy advantages compared to DFT+U. First of all, DFT+U calculations are generally time consuming and cumbersome because the Hubbard U parameter has to be tuned carefully to either fit experimental data or by using computationally costly methods based on e.g. linear-response \cite{Cococcioni2005Linear}.
-Further, the U value is not easily transferable between systems since it depends heavily on local stoichiometry and structure \cite{Cai2024Predicting}.
-Also, one has to carefully investigate on which orbitals the Hubbard correction has to be applied, since sometimes also $s$ and $p$ orbitals contribute to the strongly correlated nature of a system \cite{Macke2024OrbitalResolved}.
-In contrast, our workflow is very straightforward: We perform a spin-unpolarized DFT calculation at the $\brm\Gamma$-point and apply our post-processing code within a selected active space to solve a many-body problem.
-We do not have to tune any parameters in the Hamiltonian and obtain BECs that come close to the DFT+U references.
-Additionally, our method can easily be used in combination with quantum resources while DFT is optimized for classical computers although some works propose the use of quantum computers for DFT calculations \cite{Senjean2023Toward, Ko2023Implementation}.
-Further, our workflow can readily extended to take a spin-polarized k-mesh calculation as input.
-Indeed, since we only use the KS orbitals and information about the crystal structure to build our many-body Hamiltonian, we could as well use the KS orbitals of any DFT calculation as input for our code.
-We leave the investigations, to use DFT calculations based on different pseudopotentials and spin-polarized k-meshes as input to our code, as future work.
+By comparing the BECs from our many-body calculations to reference DFT+U data, we evaluate how much a correlated active-space treatment in combination with VQE can improve upon the DFT description for strongly correlated systems.
+As a general conclusion, electronic structure calculations at the $\brm{\Gamma}$-point with our framework compete with the results of DFT+U calculations at the k-mesh level, by improving the BECs at the DFT level towards the reference values.
+Although we perform a computationally expensive many-body calculation on top of DFT, our method shows noteworthy advantages compared to DFT+U. First, DFT+U calculations are generally time-consuming and cumbersome because the Hubbard U parameter must be tuned carefully to either fit experimental data or using computationally costly methods such as linear-response~\cite{Cococcioni2005Linear}.
+Further, the U value is not easily transferable between systems since it depends heavily on local stoichiometry and structure~\cite{Cai2024Predicting}.
+One must also carefully determine on which orbitals the Hubbard correction should be applied, since $s$ and $p$ orbitals can sometimes also contribute to the strongly correlated nature of a system~\cite{Macke2024OrbitalResolved}.

+In contrast, our framework is straightforward: we perform a spin-unpolarized DFT calculation at the $\brm{\Gamma}$-point and apply our post-processing code within a selected active space to solve the many-body problem.
+No parameters in the Hamiltonian need to be tuned, and the resulting BECs come close to the DFT+U references.
+Additionally, our method is naturally suited for use with quantum resources, when employing VQE on quantum hardware, whereas DFT is optimized for classical computers, although some works do propose the use of quantum computers for DFT calculations~\cite{Senjean2023Toward, Ko2023Implementation}.
+Furthermore, our workflow can readily be extended to take a spin-polarized k-mesh calculation as input, since we rely only on the Kohn-Sham orbitals and crystal structure information to build the many-body Hamiltonian.